bu-528-sp19/Functions-as-a-Service/Original_README .md

 ## 5. Acceptance criteria

 This FaaS application could:
-1. Build a simulation applicatoin for driver-passenger system: store and present real-time taxi trip data on websites or mobile application.
+1. Store and present real-time taxi trip data on websites or mobile application.
-2. Set up a mechanism to benchmark Openwhisk: to monitor and analyze performance of Openwhisk when multiple requests are made.
+2. Show how many trips passed through georect defined by two latitude/longitude points.
+3. Show how many trips were occurring at a given point in time.
+4. Show how many trips started or stopped within a georect, and the sum total of their fares.
+5. Pair the customers and drivers for a trip.

  ** **

 ## 6. Release Planning:

-Sprint 1 (Due to 2.14):
+Iteration1(Due to 2.14):
-1. Familarize with Openwhisk and Serverless Computing
+1. set up one-node Kubernetes Cluster on our own computers.
-2. Deploy OpenWhisk on Minikube on Mac/Linux
+2. deploy OpenWhisk over Kubernetes.
+3. Automated the installation and deployment of OpenWhisk.
-3. Provide a demo to test the OpenWhisk.
+4. Provide a demo to test the OpenWhisk.

-Sprint 2 (Due to 2.28):
+Iteration2(Due to 2.28):
 1. implement our first feature: store data from resources to DB.
 2. implement a front-end to present data stored in DB.

-Sprint 3(Due to 3.21):
+Iteration3(Due to 3.21):
-1. implement a simulation program to mimic the behaviors of taxi drivers and customers.
+1. implement a program to mimic the behaviors of taxi drivers and customers.
-2. implement a frontend web application to show the locations of drivers and passengers.
-3. Benchmark monitoring for local distrubtion of Openwhisk on minikube
-4. Set up Openwhisk on Google Cloud Platform(GCP)
+2. test based on demo2.
+3. explore & develope more features.

-Sprint 4(Due to 4.04):
+Iteration4(Due to 4.04):
-1. Set up all previous demo/programs on GCP
-2. Benchmark the performance of GCP using single invoker
-3. Update simulation of passenger and drivers
+1. explore & develope more features.
+...

-Sprint 5(Due to 4.18):
+Iteration5(Due to 4.18):
-1. Set up two invokers on GCP
-2. Implement Latency test.
-3. Monitor and analyze metrics of multiple programs sending requests to GCP
+1. scale up Kubernetes to multiple nodes.
+2. move service from local computer to public cloud providers.

 ---